Cookies

 1. Dress.

-The Club shirt is only required to be worn in League matches, Reflex and Friendlies, not for club competitions or the Monday Drive.
+The Club shirt only requires to be worn in League matches, Reflex and Friendlies, not for club competitions or the Monday Drive.

 For Club competitions and the Monday Drive to be grey below the waist and white above, except when full whites is specified.
 This applies to members and guests.
 Footwear to be brown, white or grey.